This post includes affiliate links.

 - A video on the repeat part of the scarf is provided below as well

-This scarf is made with a multiple of 10+7.
+This crochet scarf with diamond shapes is made with a multiple of 10+7.
 This pattern calls for 27 stitches, but feel free to add or subtract 10 to adjust the width of the scarf.

 All starting chains count as a stitch.